-The Sandon Trust is connected to Townsend and Renaudon Chartered Surveyors as defined by the relevant Charities SORP with which it has transacted.
+The Sandon Trust is connected to Townsend and Renaudon Chartered Surveyors as defined by the relevant Charities SORP.
 The members, trustees, senior staff and their families are regarded as related parties in accordance with the definitions in the Charities SORP.